Indivizo/legal/latest/en--general-terms-and-conditions.md

 Packages can be upgraded or downgraded

-* via an email sent by Client,
+* via an email sent by Client;
 * in the Application on the online interface.

 **5.2.1.** Upgrading or downgrading via email

-Client can send an upgrading or downgrading request in an email in the Duty Period or outside the Duty Period defined in Section 2.3. of the present GTC.
-Service Provider shall respond to Client’s request immediately (if possible) but in the Duty Period maximum within one working day.
+Client can send an upgrad or downgrad request in an email as defined in Section 2.3. of the present GTC.
+Service Provider shall respond to Client’s request immediately (if possible), but within the Duty Period and within the maximum of one working day.
 After processing the request Service Provider shall confirm in an email to Client that the upgrade or downgrade is successful and shall activate the new service package.

 **5.2.2.** Upgrading or downgrading online